Data Manager Jobs at Google with Visa Sponsorship

 Which visa types does Google sponsor for Data Manager roles?

-Google sponsors H-1B, H-1B1, and E-3 visas for Data Manager positions.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Data Manager positions.
 H-1B is the most common path for most nationalities.
 H-1B1 is available to Chilean and Singaporean nationals, while E-3 is exclusive to Australian citizens.
 Each has distinct filing requirements, processing timelines, and renewal structures, so clarify which applies to you before signing an offer.

 What qualifications does Google expect for Data Manager roles?